The Barwell Boy

 A fascinating story of migration from England to Australia in the 1920s captured my imagination many years ago.
 I had to write it down – so here it is, as a novel inspired by official documents held in the South Australian archives.
 Based on correspondence between a boy migrant and the immigration authorities, The Barwell Boy follows the adventures and coming of age of Billy: his life, labour and love as an apprentice on an outback farm 700km from Adelaide.

-Includes FREE shipping Australia-wide.
+Includes FREE standard shipping Australia-wide.

 A fascinating story of migration from England to Australia in the 1920s captured my imagination many years ago.
 I had to write it down – so here it is, as a novel inspired by official documents held in the South Australian archives.
 Based on correspondence between a boy migrant and the immigration authorities, The Barwell Boy follows the adventures and coming of age of Billy: his life, labour and love as an apprentice on an outback farm 700km from Adelaide.